 Open model versus Closed model

 Let’s consider the differences between an open model and a closed model:

 All users will indiscriminately access the system.
 Users arrive in a continuous manner and the system has no control over this.
 The majority of systems and websites follow this model.

 - Closed model

 The system is designed to control and limit the number of users that can access it.
 Typically, the user will have to virtually “queue” to enter the system at busy periods.
-Examples of this are some gaming or ticketing websites.
+You can find easy examples of this model in some gaming or ticketing websites.

-A common mistake in load testing is using an incorrect model, or incorrectly predicting the rate at which users will arrive at the system and the actions that they will perform once they do.
-Look to address these issues by identifying as much data from multiple resources as you can from across the business, so that your scenario data is as accurate as possible.
+A common mistake in load testing is using an incorrect model or incorrectly predicting the rate at which users will arrive at the system and the actions that they will perform once they do.
+You can address these issues by identifying as much data from multiple resources as possible from across the business.
+That way your scenario’s data will be as accurate as possible.

 Gathering this data, and converting it into non-functional requirements, will enable you to construct a realistic load test for your system.

 You need three different types of tooling to execute a load test: